 Write down your wishes and determine a budget.
 The next step is to assess your yard.
 Describe the habitat and the ‘inhabitants.’
 What is the climate?
 Is it sunny or wet?
 Steep or narrow?
 More important, does it look healthy?

-We offer you materials to help you create your own Healthy Yard.
 The key is not to be too exacting.
 Gardens evolve and take time.
-If you need more help please connect with a local Healthy Yard Group, a local native plant center, an Audubon Chapter or another local environmental organization in your area.
+For customized advice please connect with a local Healthy Yard Group, a local native plant center, an Audubon Chapter or another local environmental organization in your area.
 Know that gardeners love to share ideas and share plants.
 Chances are, they can offer you help with your yard, either for free or for a modest price, or will be able to refer you to a sustainable landscape designer.
 Good luck!